-We may now briefly summarize the four kinds of evidence for transphysical consciousness after clinical (bodily) death:
+Before responding to physicalists' explanations, it may be helpful to briefly summarize the four kinds of evidence for transphysical consciousness after clinical (bodily) death:

-- (1) Remarkable consistency surrounding ten features of the experience, seven of which are unique to near death experiences, two of which are shared with physical embodiment (positive emotions and visual/auditory perception), and one of which is shared with out-of-body experiences (seeing one's body from above) in all 15 studies cited in Sections II and III above.43 - (2) Corroborated, veridical, sensorial knowledge by patients who were unconscious (more than thirty seconds after cardiac arrest) in all 15 studies cited in Sections II and III above. - (3) Corroborated, veridical, sensorial knowledge by blind patients who were unconscious (primarily Ring, Cooper, and Tart 1999, Ring and Valarino 2006, and van Lommel 2001). - (4) Reports of encounters with deceased people who were unexpected or unknown, and reports of unknown information disclosed by deceased people (primarily Greyson 2010, van Lommel 2010, Moody 1993, Cook et al. 1998, and Kelly et al. 2000).
+- (1) Remarkable consistency surrounding ten features of the experience, seven of which are unique to near death experiences, two of which are shared with physical embodiment (positive emotions, and visual/auditory perception), and one of which is shared with out-of-body experiences (seeing one's body from above) in all 15 studies cited in Sections II and III above.
+59 - (2) Corroborated, veridical, sensorial knowledge by patients who were unconscious (more than thirty seconds after cardiac arrest) in all 15 studies cited in Sections II and III above. - (3) Corroborated, veridical, sensorial knowledge by blind patients who were unconscious (primarily Ring, Cooper, and Tart 1999, Ring and Valarino 2006, and van Lommel 2001). - (4) Reports of encounters with deceased people who were unexpected or unknown, and reports of unknown information disclosed by deceased people (primarily Greyson 2010, van Lommel 2010, Moody 1993, Cook et al. 1998, and Kelly et al. 2000).